-Yesterday, my family and I were playing in the backyard when Squeak, one of my 1.5 year old twins, spied a creature on a tree.
+Yesterday, my family and I were playing in the backyard when Miss Platypus, one of my 1.5 year old twins, spied a creature on a tree.
 She turned to me, pointed her finger and boldly said, ‘spider!’

 The twins are still only toddlers, so we have been encouraging wildlife appreciation through singing nursery rhymes, wildlife songs and encouraging pet love with a gentle hand.
 But it was time to introduce them to some other little creepy crawlies.
 Miss Possum came along for the ride too, because this activity really has no age limit.

 I grabbed a sheet from inside (white is the best, but any light coloured sheet would work).